syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

 2. The following steps helps to add a required Essential UWP control through XAML code, for example: SfColorPicker

-        a.
-Include the namespace for Syncfusion.SfColorPickers.UWP assembly from Syncfusion.SfColorPickers.UWP NuGet package in MainPage.xaml.
+    a.Include the namespace for Syncfusion.SfColorPickers.UWP assembly from Syncfusion.SfColorPickers.UWP NuGet package in MainPage.xaml.

         {% tabs %}